 Our favorite trails screamed out at us the other day.
 It was just a perfect afternoon and we both needed to escape the madness of what we were stuck in.

 Technically speaking we should both have been taking care of business but sometimes you have to take care of your state of mind too.
 And we chose the latter.

 We spotted an armadillo when we were just entering the reserve and it was so strange to find him out rummaging at that time of the day.
 We spotted the usual feathered characters along with a few baby gators hiding in the grass, trying to be invisible to those larger than they.

 It was a lovely walk and once again, difficult to imagine a better day.
 As we finished, we even spotted an almost full moon hanging in the sky as a plane flew overhead.

-I’ve included some pics at the end of the blog and hope you find something there to smile at.
+I’ve put some images at the end of the blog and hopefully you get a chance to check them out.

 … just a thought.